 - The student will not receive an individual score.
-For ACCESS and Alternate ACCESS, the student would not have the opportunity to exit their English learner program. - School and district assessment results will be incomplete, making it more difficult to have an accurate picture of student learning. - Since all eligible students are included in some calculations even when they do not participate, school and district accountability results are impacted.
+For WIDA ACCESS and WIDA Alternate ACCESS, the student will not have the opportunity to exit their English learner program. - School and district assessment results will be incomplete, making it more difficult to have an accurate picture of student learning. - Since all eligible students are included in some calculations even when they do not participate, school and district accountability results are impacted.
 This may affect the school's ability to be identified for support or recognized for success.

-Check with your local school or district to see if there are any other consequences for not participating.
+Check with your local school or district to see if there are any additional consequences for not participating.

+Explore the

+Statewide

+Testing page

-Explore the Statewide Testing page for more information.
+for more

+information.